-Select the color button under Color 1 to change a solid color of your desktop.
-If you checked the Gradient option, when you're finished adjusting the first color, click on the corresponding color box under Color 2 to adjust the second color.
+Select the color button under Primary Color to change a solid color of your desktop.
+If you selected either Gradient option, when you're finished adjusting the first color, click on the corresponding color box under Secondary Color to adjust the second color.
 You can also decide whether you want to gradient to be oriented horizontally or vertically on your screen.